Coutts Centre for Western Canadian Heritage

 Select Summer Sundays

-There is NO CHARGE to participate as an En Plein Air Artist, or for attending the Coutts Centre.
-The Centre continues to offer itself to inspire, as per Jim Coutts’ vision.
+There is NO CHARGE to participate as an En Plein Air Artist, or to visit the Coutts Centre.
+Bring friends and family, or just your introverted self.
+The Centre is open to inspire all, as per Jim Coutts’ vision.

-Artists are welcome to bring their own lunches and dine in the garden or the pavilion.
-The U of L Art Gallery will be on-site providing basic drawing supplies and tools.
+Visitors and Artists are welcome to bring their own lunches and dine in the garden or the pavilion.
+The ULethbridge Art Gallery will be on-site providing basic drawing supplies and tools.
 Bottled water will be available in the ChickenHouse, along with self-serve coffee and tea – at no charge.

 *some Artists arrive earlier, some stay later – but these are the hours that will be staffed, with open public washroom access